 Valerian Flower Meaning & Symbolism

-Traditionally, the Valerian flower has carried the symbolic meaning of strength, which likely comes from the Latin name.
-Its white and pale pink flowers are, good additions to bouquets symbolizing loyalty (white) and friendship or appreciation (pink).
+Traditionally, the Valerian flower has carried the symbolic meaning of strength, likely from the Latin name.
+Its white and pale pink flowers are good additions to bouquets symbolizing loyalty (white) and friendship or appreciation (pink).
 Valerian also symbolizes readiness or awareness in the language of flowers.

 The Cultural Significance of Valerian Plants